 Alibates Flint Quarries National Monument (1965 to Present)

-An amateur archaeologist, Floyd Studer, began a concerted effort to have the flint quarries and the ruins preserved by the National Park Service.
-The National Park Service had acquired some of the land for Lake Meredith National Recreation Area, but Studer wanted the quarries and ruins to have specialized protection by being classified separately as a national monument.
+An amateur archaeologist, Floyd Studer, began a concerted effort to have the flint quarries and the Antelope Creek Village site preserved by the National Park Service.
+The National Park Service had acquired some of the land for Lake Meredith National Recreation Area, but Studer wanted the quarries and village site to have specialized protection by being classified separately as a national monument.
 He was able to get the help of several Amarillo businessmen and began a publicity campaign with their assistance.

-Initially, the National Park Service was not convinced that the site should have national protection since there were many other American Indian ruins already being protected across the southwest.
-Archaeologists, anthropologists, historians, geologists, and other concerned citizens launched a letter-writing campaign in support of the quarries and ruins, explaining how the quarries and ruins were special and that they deserved national monument status.
+Initially, the National Park Service was not convinced that the site should have national protection since there were many other Native American sites already being protected across the southwest.
+Archaeologists, anthropologists, historians, geologists, and other concerned citizens launched a letter-writing campaign in support of the quarries and village site, explaining how they were special and that they deserved national monument status.
 Eventually their efforts paid off and the National Park Service realized how important the site was.

 On March 10, 1965, Congress passed a bill making the site into a monument, explaining the reasons for national monument status: